 Running a business comes with various risks, especially when you’re managing a small business where a tiny mishap can completely alter your next few months.
 Business insurance is a straightforward solution to staying well protected.

 Typically, business insurance covers the loss of some or all of your income due to a specific type of disaster.
 However, it isn’t just for accidents and mishaps.
 As a freelancer, business insurance can also protect you when a client holds you liable for their own losses and damages.
+Note that you should look into business insurance even if you already have a surety bond, as business insurance isn’t the same as surety bonds.

 Why You Need Insurance as a Freelancer